kchien3/identifying-toxic-wikipedia-comments/README.md

 After appropriate train-test splitting of the data set, tf-idf vectorization resulted in a vocabulary close to 60,000, or 60,000 features for models to train on.

 ## Exploration
 Tf-idf vectorization was used to rank word importances within the toxic and nontoxic comment classes.
-The top 10 unique words within each class are (unordered):
+The top 10 unique words within each class are (not ordered by importance):
 Toxic: ass, bitch, dick, don', f\*\*k, f\*\*\*ing, like, s\*\*t, stop, stupid, suck.
 Nontoxic: article, good, help, new, section, thank, time, use, 've, wp.

+There is already a clear pattern in the language used in toxic versus nontoxic comments.

 ## References
 * Etim, Bassey.
 “Approve or Reject: Can You Moderate Five New York Times Comments?” *New York Times* 20 Sept.
 2016, www.nytimes.com/interactive/2016/09/20/insider/approve-or-reject-moderation-quiz.html